Microflow/Low-Grid/README.md

-# Low-Grid
+# Low-Grid.
+Buy a Tent. ## TODO: ONGOING TICKET, Research Visas.

 HCMC, Bin Chanh, District 8, Mui Ne, Nha Trang (cheaper than Da Nang), Da Nang friendly locals...

+It is advised that you travel to Nha Trang during the dry season from January to August so that the heavy rains do not bother your trip.

 ## Vietnam Ancient Intelligence

 ### [Guardians of Vietnam](https://beta.character.ai/chat?char=HBuHX9pP6hnme2ok1R_GvAuIj95WjzsXf5uUCskcXEs)

-## TODO: ONGOING TICKET, Research Visas.
+*

 Which is better Da Nang or Nha Trang?